genecook/pico_asteroids/README.md

     2. mandlebrot_demo - generate mandlebrot image.
 The points/accuracy are dumbed down somewhat
     on the pico.
 Both cores on the pico are employed in effort to speed up the generation.

+    Both of these demo programs make use of the excellent tigr (https://github.com/erkkah/tigr.git) graphics library.

     The cmake (CMakeLists.txt) file can build this demo for mac os/x, or for the raspberry pi pico.

 To build the mac os/x executable: